 Justice Jackson is ambivalent about the utilitarian values of diversity.
-She both makes the utilitarian case for diversity, and at the same time rejects the premise that it can be the sole compelling reason for engaging in race-conscious admission policies.
-Justice Jackson makes a very persuasive case for the benefits that floe from student body diversity.
-The diversity that UNC pursues for the betterment of its students and society is not a trendy slogan.
+While making the utilitarian case for diversity, she rejects the premise that it can be the sole compelling reason for applying race-conscious admission policies.
+She argues very persuasively for the benefits of student body diversity.
+“The diversity that UNC pursues for the betterment of its students and society is not a trendy slogan.
 It saves lives,” she writes.
-Justice Jackson then draws on amici briefs and on research to demonstrate how and why diversity matters.
-Justice Jackson shows how black doctors are much more likely to save the lives of black newborns and take a more accurate care of their black patients more generally.
-Justice Jackson does not stop there, with rather narrow utilitarian interest in diversity.
-It is those programs that diversify the medical profession, she writes, that also “open doors to every sort of opportunity—helps address the aforementioned health disparities (in the long run) as well.”
-Justice Jackson further explains how diversity in higher education helps everyone, as students will come to have “a greater appreciation and understanding of civic virtue, democratic values, and our country’s commitment to equality.”
+Justice Jackson then draws on amicus briefs and research to demonstrate how and why diversity matters.
+She shows how Black doctors are much more likely to save the lives of Black newborns and provide their Black patients with more accurate care more generally.
+She does not, however, stop with a rather narrow utilitarian interest in diversity.
+It is these programs, she writes, that diversify the medical profession and also “open doors to every sort of opportunity—[and] helps address the aforementioned health disparities (in the long run) as well.”
+Justice Jackson further explains how diversity in higher education helps everyone, enabling students to attain “a greater appreciation and understanding of civic virtue, democratic values, and our country’s commitment to equality.”
 Diversity, she acknowledges, benefits the economy as well.
-But, all these utilitarian, educational and even economic benefits of diversity, seem to be a bonus—the cherry on top of the cake—because what needs to be done, “the only way out of this morass—for all of us—is to stare at racial disparity unblinkingly, and then do what evidence and experts tell us is required to level the playing field and march forward together, collectively striving to achieve true equality for all Americans.
-But Unlike Justice Sotomayor that at least formally adopts Justice Powell’s opinion in Bakke but reinterprets it in a way that reinfuses diversity with egalitarian and democratic values, Justice Jackson seems to be flatly rejecting the idea that this narrow of an interest can serve as the sole compelling interest for affirmative action.
-She writes that “[f]or one thing—based, apparently, on nothing more than Justice Powell’s initial say so—it drastically discounts the primary reason that the racial-diversity objectives it excoriates are needed, consigning race-related historical happenings to the Court’s own analytical dustbin.”
-In a short yet decisive passage, she denounces this majority, as well as past ones, for drastically undermining the primary rationale behind the need for racial diversity that can only be understood in their historical context of racial discrimination.
+All these utilitarian, educational, and even economic benefits of diversity, however, seem to be but a bonus, the cherry on top of the cake, because what needs to be done, “the only way out of this morass—for all of us—is to stare at racial disparity unblinkingly, and then do what evidence and experts tell us is required to level the playing field and march forward together, collectively striving to achieve true equality for all Americans [emphasis added].
+Unlike Justice Sotomayor, however, who at least formally adopts Justice Powell’s opinion in Bakke but reinterprets it in a way that reinfuses diversity with egalitarian and democratic values, Justice Jackson seems to flatly reject the idea that an interest as narrow as this can serve as the sole compelling interest for affirmative action.
+She writes that “[f]or one thing—based, apparently, on nothing more than Justice Powell’s initial say so—it drastically discounts the primary reason that the racial diversity objectives it excoriates are needed, consigning race-related historical happenings to the Court’s own analytical dustbin.”
+In a short yet decisive passage, she denounces the majority in this case, as well as in past ones, for drastically undermining the primary rationale behind the need for racial diversity, which can be understood only in the historical context of racial discrimination.

-Both dissenters, each in her own manner, unsettles the conversation about why racial diversity should be valued.
-In the past fifty years the answer to this question got narrower and more restricted, focused not only on diversity, but eventually on a very specific vision of diversity that is disconnected from the historical context of racial discrimination and from the prospective aspiration of overcoming those disparities.
-Justices Sotomayor and Jackson, both refuses to adhere to this utilitarian and ahistorical understanding of the affirmative action project.
-Justice Sotomayor reclaims the diversity rational and reinfuses it with both historical context and remedial interests, as well as prospective redistributive and democratic aspirations.
-Justice Jackson supported those same ideals, but thought they can directly serve as a compelling state interest for affirmative action, even outside the diversity framework.
+Both dissenters, each in her own manner, unsettles the legal, academic, and public debate about why racial diversity should be valued.
+During the past fifty years, the answer to this question has become increasingly narrow and restricted, focused not only on diversity but eventually on a very specific vision of diversity that is disconnected from the retrospective context of racial discrimination and the prospective aspiration of overcoming the disparities that it caused.
+Justices Sotomayor and Jackson both refuse to adhere to this utilitarian and ahistorical understanding of the affirmative action effort.
+Justice Sotomayor reclaims the diversity rationale and reinfuses it with both historical context and remedial interests as well as prospective redistributive and democratic aspirations.
+Justice Jackson supports the same ideals but believes they can serve directly as a compelling state interest for affirmative action, even outside the diversity framework.